shulavkarki/ANN-Scratch-In-MnsitDigit/README.md

-Note: In this notebook, i've trained only for few epochs.
-Since i'm using cpu to train my model, it is going to take time(a lot in more layers ANN).
+Note : In this notebook, i've trained the model only for few epochs.
+Since i'm using cpu to train the model, it is going to take time(a lot in more layers ANN).
 So, if you want to get boost in the accuracy, train the model in more epochs.